Tips for parenting during COVID-19Posted on 08/14/20 09:52:am

 Dr. Scallon points out a few supportive strategies parents can try with their children.

 If you or your child are ruminating excessively and the anxiety is getting in the way of daily functioning, you can consider seeking professional help, especially if you or your child start describing suicidal thoughts.
-If you or your child are in crisis, call the toll-free National Suicide Prevention Lifeline at 1-800-273-8255, or if you’re in an emergency situation call 911.
+If you or your child are in crisis, call, text, or chat the 988 Suicide and Crisis Lifeline, or if you’re in an emergency situation call 911.

 Rogers offers multiple levels of care in locations across the country for children, adolescents, and adults suffering from OCD, anxiety, depression, and other mood disorders.
 Call 800-767-4411 or request a free screening online.